 FastIsostasy.jl

 FastIsostasy is a friendly and flexible model that regionally computes the glacial isostatic adjustment (GIA) with laterally-variable mantle viscosity and lithospheric thickness.
-It is mainly adressed to ice-sheet modellers who seek for (1) a good representation of solid-Earth mechanics at virtually zero computational cost, (2) an approximation of the sea-level equation and (3) ready-to-use inversion tools to calibrate the model parameters to data.
-The simple interface of FastIsostasy allows to flexibly solve GIA problems within few lines of code.
-It is fully open-source under MIT license and was succesfully benchmarked against analytical, 1D GIA and 3D GIA model solutions.
+It is described in Swierczek-Jereczek et al. (2024) and is mainly adressed to ice-sheet modellers who seek for (1) a good representation of solid-Earth mechanics at virtually zero computational cost, (2) an approximation of the sea-level equation and (3) ready-to-use inversion tools to calibrate the model parameters to data.
+The simple interface of FastIsostasy allows to flexibly solve GIA problems within a few lines of code.
+The code is distributed under GNU general public license v3 and was succesfully benchmarked against analytical, 1D GIA and 3D GIA model solutions.

-FastIsostasy relies on a hybrid Fourier/finite-difference collocation of the problem introduced in (Cathles, 1975) and solved in (Lingle and Clark, 1985), (Bueler et al., 2007).
+Based on the work of Cathles (1975) and Lingle and Clark (1985), an efficient way of solving for the vertical displacement was proposed by Bueler et al. (2007).
+FastIsostasy generalises this approach by relying on a hybrid Fourier/finite-difference collocation.
 Thanks to a simplification of the full problem from 3D to 2D space and the use of optimized software packages, running kiloyears of regional GIA with $\Delta x = \Delta y = 45 \, \mathrm{km}$ is a matter of seconds on a single CPU.
 For high resolution runs, the user can switch to GPU usage with minimal syntax change and enjoy the advantage of parallelization without requiring an HPC cluster.
 For GIA "purists", this package is likely to miss interesting processes but we belive that its ridiculous run-time can help to fast-prototype a problem before transfering it to a more comprehensive model.

 If you have found this library useful, please consider starring it on GitHub.
 This gives us a lower bound of the satisfied user count.